 The head office of Intermap is located at 8310 South Valley Highway, Suite 400, Englewood, Colorado, USA 80112.
-Its registered office is located at 1250 Standard Life Building, 639 - 5th Avenue S.W., Calgary, Alberta, T2P 0M9.
+Its registered office is located at 1400, 700 - 2nd Street SW, Calgary, Alberta Canada, T2P 4V5.

-Intermap has five active, wholly-owned subsidiaries: Intermap Technologies, Inc. ("Intermap U.S.A."), a corporation registered under the laws of Delaware, with its head office located in Englewood, Colorado; Intermap Federal Services, Inc., a corporation registered under the laws of Colorado, with its head office located in Englewood, Colorado (a wholly-owned subsidiary of Intermap U.S.A.); Intermap Technologies UK Limited ("Intermap UK"), a corporation registered under the laws of the United Kingdom (a wholly-owned subsidiary of Intermap U.S.A.); Intermap s.r.o."), a corporation registered under the laws of the Czech Republic with its head office located in Prague, Czech Republic; Intermap Technologies PTY LTD ("Intermap PTY"), a corporation registered under the laws of Australia; and, one majority-owned subsidiary, P.T.
-ExsaMap Asia, registered under the laws of the Republic of Indonesia.
+Intermap has five active, wholly-owned subsidiaries: Intermap Technologies, Inc. ("Intermap U.S.A."), a corporation formed under the laws of Delaware, with its head office located in Englewood, Colorado; Intermap Federal Services, Inc., a corporation formed under the laws of Colorado, with its head office located in Englewood, Colorado (a wholly-owned subsidiary of Intermap U.S.A.); Intermap Technologies UK Limited ("Intermap UK"), a corporation formed under the laws of the United Kingdom (a wholly-owned subsidiary of Intermap U.S.A.); Intermap S.r.o."), a corporation formed under the laws of the Czech Republic with its head office located in Prague, Czech Republic; and, one majority-owned subsidiary, P.T.
+ExsaMap Asia, formed under the laws of the Republic of Indonesia.

 Intermap U.S.A. satisfies a United States federal government requirement that a United States entity own certain of the technologies used by Intermap.
+Intermap Federal Services, Inc. was incorporated to provide sales support activity within the Unites States federal government.
 Intermap UK was incorporated to provide sales support activity within the United Kingdom and throughout Europe.
 Intermap s.r.o. provides software development services for the Company.
-Intermap PTY provides sales support activity in Australia and Southeast Asia.
 P.T.
 ExsaMap Asia provides data processing services for the Company's mapping services operations.
-The Company actively conducts business through Intermap, Intermap U.S.A., Intermap Federal Services Inc., Intermap s.r.o, Intermap PTY, and P.T.
+The Company actively conducts business through Intermap, Intermap U.S.A., Intermap Federal Services Inc., Intermap U.K., Intermap s.r.o, and P.T.
 ExsaMap Asia.
 The following chart illustrates the structure of the Company's subsidiaries and percentage of ownership.